livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-The Graph Manager then adds a node with the value "34" to the Graph in RAM and creates an edge between nodes "1" (Alice) and "34" (Bob), establishing a connection between the two users.
+The Graph Manager then adds a node with the value "34" to the Graph in RAM and creates a directed edge between nodes "1" (Alice) and "34" (Bob), establishing a connection between the two users, from Alice, to Bob.

 #### Removing Nodes and Edges